 - Micro UZI - one of the best close-quarters weapons in the game, this SMG should be kept on full-auto and used when rushing corners and camping enemies.

 - UMP9 - more versatile than the UZI, the UMP9 can be used at long-range if needed, which makes it a very handy first weapon to find.

-- Tommy Gun - You can only get this gun from a supply drop, but of course that means it offers something very special to the fight.
-No gun fires as quickly as the Tommy Gun, and in urban combat it’s your best option.
+- Tommy Gun - you can only get this gun from a supply drop but, of course, that means it brings something very special to the fight.
+No gun fires as quickly as the Tommy Gun.
+In urban combat it’s your best option.

 - R1895 - while you’ll only ever want to rely on a pistol if it’s your only option, the sheer power of this revolver makes it quite the fallback.

 - P92 - what the P92 lacks in stopping power it more than makes up for in accuracy.